dctfor/urlbreviare/README.md

 # UrlBreviare

-This is a simple API CRUD in FLASK + Firebase Demo
+This is a simple API CRUD in FLASK + Firebase + GCP CI/CD Demo

 ## The highlights are:
     - It was a quickly developed project/setup for showing base skills for developing